Chief Executive Officer: Mr. Pierre Dorval

 Three years later; 1987 is the technological turning point for L’Alliance when it creates a centralized, computerized banking and accounting system and becomes the only federation of caisses in Canada to have such a system of its own.

-The beginning of 1989 brings more good news, two more affiliated caisses for L’Alliance.
-First, in January, the members of La caisse populaire Saint-Charles de Timmins decide to leave the ranks of the Credit Union League of Ontario to join L’Alliance.
+The beginning of 1989 brings more good news; two more affiliated caisses for L’Alliance.
+First, in January, the members of La caisse populaire Saint-Charles de Timmins decided to leave the ranks of the Credit Union League of Ontario to join L’Alliance.
 Secondly, in February of the same year, la Caisse populaire de Mattice leaves La Fédération to become a member of L’Alliance.